8th Grade English

 Please sign in to download materials.

-There is an emphasis on media literacy throughout this eighth grade course.
-Students will examine film depictions of many of the novels they read in order to compare and contrast the literary versus cinematic devices employed to convey central ideas of stories.
+It is important to note that there is an emphasis on media literacy throughout this eighth-grade course.
+Students will examine film depictions of many of the novels they read in order to compare and contrast the literary versus cinematic devices employed to convey meaning in stories.
 Students will analyze devices such as camera angles, sound tracks, and lighting in an effort to deconstruct the ways the filmmaker manipulates the plot.

-There are two key interdependent courses within the English Language Arts program at Match Middle School: English and Composition.
+There are two key interdependent courses within the ELA program at Match Middle School: English and Composition.
 English classes are 50-minute daily blocks in which students develop college reading and thinking skills such as annotating the text, analyzing literary devices, discussing deep themes, and exploring the historical relevance of literature.
-Composition classes are 50-minute blocks that meet three times a week in which students write literary essays about the themes and topics they study in English class.
+Composition classes are 50-minute blocks that meet four times a week in which students write literary essays about the themes and topics they study in English class.
 Composition units are not yet available online.

 How to Use This Course